 In the midst of the market crash of 2008, wars in Afghanistan and Iraq, broken communities, financial market uncertainty, inequality, injustice, and a genuine divisions along our differences devoid of authentic love one for another, Powerful Visions was birthed in 2009.
 It was hard to imagine how things could ever recover when this nation was deeply entrenched in fear, uncertainty and mistrust.
 Inspired by the election of President Barack Obama during a time when our country was on the verge of a depression, hope was still on the horizon fueled by his campaign slogan “Yes we Can.”
 Once we did, the vision of the first African American president gave us all hope that anything is possible.
 Michelle Obama said, “History has shown us that courage can be contagious and that Hope can take on a life of its own.”
 So while Covid19 is a contagious disease, courage and hope are more contagious when we are empowered by a united vision of a better tomorrow.
 Can you hear me now?

-Rev. Thomas N. Holmes believes that with the right vision, process and flow, we can achieve transformation one scholar at at time.
-His passion comes from his experience as a program director, consultant, motivational speaker, educator and seasoned professional with over 28 years of research and results based experience.
+Rev. Thomas N. Holmes believes that with the right vision, process and flow, we can achieve educational and economical transformation in our communities and break the unconscious bias that exists in within our interactions with one another.
+His passion comes from his experience as a university administrator, program director, consultant, motivational speaker, educator and seasoned professional with over 35 years of public service.
 He took his talents to the Rutgers University community where he was an Assistant Director in the Office of Financial Aid, IT Administrator and academic adviser.
 In this capacity, he developed a stellar track record that boasts of exceptional leadership, training, recruiting, technical, and program development skills.He has managed complex university projects, facilitated Pre-College programs, coordinated state-wide conferences, consulted for educational institutions, religious and non-profit organizations, been a program manager and provided training and professional development in a diversity of community settings.